LuterDEV/chatbot-self-learning/README.md

 This is a simple chatbot with the objective of feeding it with questions and answers in order to give first line IT suport or FAQ in Webs

+If no answer related to the question is found, it will ask you explain what you are asking for
  --------------------------------------------

 Create a .env file with the next variables: